 MD Year 3: General Practice Block (GPB)

 The GP block placement is the general practice specialty training for students in the penultimate year of the MD.
 The objective of this placement is to develop medical students' knowledge and skills in primary health care.
 Students participate in a range of practice activities, and build a working relationship with their GP supervisor(s) through regular discussions regarding progress and feedback.
-Supervisors complete ongoing formal assessments of students throughout the placement.
+Supervisors complete three formal assessments of students throughout the placement.
 Learning will predominantly occur in the practice through:

-- formulating a problem list and determining diagnoses;
+- Formulating a problem list and determining diagnoses;

-- constructing a management plan that ensures that the goals of optimum acute care, preventative care and continuing care are met;
+- Constructing a management plan that ensures that the goals of optimum acute care, preventative care and continuing care are met;

-- contributing to chronic disease management plans;
+- Contributing to chronic disease management plans;

-- spending time with nursing, allied health, pharmacy and other practice functions such as home visits, clinical audits and research.
+- Spending time with nursing, allied health, pharmacy and other practice functions such as home visits, clinical audits and research.

 MD Year 4: Trainee Internship Selective

 Placement length: Flexible; generally twelve or more days over four weeks

 The Trainee Internship Selective occurs in the final semester of the MD program as part of the Transition to Practice (TTP) capstone subject.
 In this selective placement, final semester students explore in further detail a discipline that is of interest to them and that they may consider as a future vocation.
 Students choosing GP are expected to act as productive members of the care team, with their clinical skills being roughly equivalent to a new intern.
 Learning activities in this placement may include: